FedericoSalva/TFM-Dashproject/README_EN.md

 # ⚽ TFM-Dashproject

-Final project of the Master in Big Data, Game Analysis and Scouting.
+Final project of the MÁSTER DE FORMACIÓN PERMANENTE EN BIG DATA, ANÁLISIS EN JUEGO Y SCOUTING EN FÚTBOL.
 This repository gathers scripts, analyses, and visualizations for advanced evaluation of teams and players, with a specific focus on Juventus (2024/2025 season).

 ---